 If you are intending on importing trailers, visit the Australian Government website, the Department of Infrastructure and Regional Development http://www.infrastructure.gov.au/vehicles/imports

 Under the Corporations Act 2001, every company in Australia has been issued with a unique, nine-digit number, an Australian Company Number (ACN), which must be shown on a range of documents.
 The purpose of the ACN is to ensure adequate identification of companies when transacting business.
 New companies are issued with numbers by the Australian Securities & Investments Commission (ASIC) upon registration.
 ASIC website: http://asic.gov.au

 This security feature protects our website from abuse.
 To proceed, simply tick the box or complete the challenge.
-If a challenge is too difficult, please use the refresh button (circle with arrow at the top) to see a new one.
+If you receive a challenge and it is too difficult, please use the refresh button to get a new one.
 The refresh button is a circular arrow at the foot of the challenge.